 But eating disorders don’t last a week.
 That’s why you can find UK freephone helpline numbers, along with pages of advice and support about ED available all year round.

-Where do we start?
-At the forefront of EDAW, Hope has shared so many inspirational and practical content on social media and around the web.
+At the forefront of EDAW, Hope has shared so much inspirational and practical content on social media and around the web.

 She created the petition #DumpTheSacles to realign how eating disorders are diagnosed, showing how people don’t need to be underweight to suffer from anorexia.